sassoftware/viya4-deployment/README.md

   - Organize and persist config for any number of Viya deployments across namespaces, cluster, or cloud providers.

 ### Prerequisites
+This tool supports running both from ansible installed on your local machine or via a docker container.
+The Dockerfile for the container can be found [here](Dockerfile)

 #### Ansible
 - terraform 0.13